Mohammad-Aadil/Mohammad-Aadil/README.md

 ## 📫 You can contact me at shaikhaadil8855@gmail.com.

 <h2>PROFILE</h2>
-As a data science enthusiast, I'm a computer science engineer with a passion for leveraging data to derive meaningful insights.
-I specialize in analyzing complex data using statistical and machine learning techniques, and I'm proficient in tools like Python and SQL.
-My effective communication skills allow me to present findings to both technical and non-technical stakeholders.
-I'm constantly learning and seeking challenging roles to drive business impact through data analysis.
+I am a data science enthusiast and computer science engineer with a passion for leveraging data to derive meaningful insights.
+My expertise lies in analyzing complex data using statistical and machine learning techniques.
+I am proficient in tools like Python and SQL, and my effective communication skills allow me to present findings to both technical and non-technical stakeholders.
+I am constantly learning and seeking challenging roles to drive business impact through data analysis.

 ## TECHNOLOGY STACK
 ![Python](https://img.shields.io/badge/-Python-3776AB?style=flat-square&logo=python&logoColor=white)